▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Overview

-No official datasheet exists for the LQ10D016.
-The pinout was reverse-engineered by Beckenrandschwimmer on DOSReloaded, who painstakingly probed the video card output with an oscilloscope and various test patterns to map out each signal.
-This project would not have been possible without that work.
-The closest available datasheet is for the Sharp LQ10D011 — it shares the same 3-bit-per-channel color architecture, the same horizontal display start at clock 144, and identical timing characteristics.
-The LQ10D011 uses a 22-pin interface (CN1) while the Compaq’s LQ10D016 uses a custom 30-pin ribbon cable, but the signal types and timing are the same.
-Between the LQ10D011 datasheet and Beckenrandschwimmer’s oscilloscope work, we have a complete picture of the video interface.
+No official datasheet for the LQ10D016.
+The pinout was reverse-engineered by Beckenrandschwimmer on DOSReloaded.
+Probed the video card output with an oscilloscope and test patterns to map every signal.
+This project wouldn’t have happened without that work.
+Closest available datasheet is the Sharp LQ10D011, same 3-bit-per-channel color architecture, same horizontal display start at clock 144, identical timing.
+The LQ10D011 uses a 22-pin interface (CN1) vs the Compaq’s custom 30-pin ribbon, but the signals and timing match.
+Between the LQ10D011 datasheet and Beckenrandschwimmer’s scope work, I had a complete picture.
 See LQ10D011 Datasheet (PDF).

 Key characteristics of the original display: